Skip to main content

 This statement is a myth for so many reasons that it’s nearly impossible to name them all.
 Breastfeeding is hard, particularly at first.
 The process involves two people who are just getting to know one another.
 Some babies struggle to latch at first.
 Shallow latches can cause pain, cracked nipples, and bleeding.
 Newborns feed very frequently — sometimes every 90 minutes or even shorter intervals.
 Feeds can also take longer as the newborn learns to transfer milk efficiently.
 It can be all-consuming and painful.

-In time, with the proper support, it’s possible for most parents and babies to enjoy breastfeeding. international board-certified lactation consultants (IBCLC) are highly trained in breastfeeding and the roles the parent, baby, and even support system (like another parent) can play.
+In time, with the proper support, most parents and babies can enjoy breastfeeding.
+International board-certified lactation consultants (IBCLC) are highly trained in breastfeeding and the roles the parent, baby, and even support system (like another parent) can play.
 They can help you work through poor latches, slow weight gain, and confidence.

 Baby girl with a dark red headlband breastfeeding